Stand with Ukraine flag

 Read logs

-Regardless of the deployment type, ThingsBoard Edge logs stored in the following directory:
+Regardless of the deployment type, ThingsBoard Edge logs are stored in the following directory:

 1